duttski/listudids/README.md

 # listudids
-List udids found in an IPA file
+List udids found in an IPA file, without extracting the whole archive.

+Works by searching for embedded.mobileprovision file(s) and selectively extracting them and printing a sorted, unique list of UDIDs.

 ## install